Where To Stay In George Town When You Visit Penang

 Guest Rooms are accessed through a private courtyard, and the main entrance is on a quiet lane.

-Like the rest of the hotel, the rooms have carved four-poster beds and are decorated with ornate Chinese antique furniture and rich textiles.
+Like the rest of the hotel, the rooms have carved four-poster beds decorated with ornate Chinese antique furniture and rich textiles.

 The bathrooms are impressively large and fitted with rain showers.